ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/BBB-debian_buster/README.md

 		};
 	};

-The Prolem Statement is given in the following file: Problem_statement.md !
+The Problem Statement is given in the following file: Problem_Statement.md !